bharath12b5/mvn-linux/Building-Apache-Geode-1.0.0.md

-The [Apache Geode] (http://geode.incubator.apache.org/) 1.0.0 can be built and tested on Linux on z System (RHEL 7.1) by following these instructions.
+The [Apache Geode] (http://geode.incubator.apache.org/) can be built and tested on Linux on z System (RHEL 7.1 ans SLES 11) by following these instructions.

 NOTE: When following the steps below please use a standard permission user unless otherwise specified.
 It is suggested that you create a new working directory from which to execute the instructions below (unless otherwise specified).

-1. Install JAVA, for example IBM JAVA
+1. Install Java JDK, for example IBM Java in RHEL

     ```
-    $ sudo yum install java-1.7.1-ibm
+    $ sudo yum install java-1.7.1-ibm-devel
     ```
    or Open JDK